While our company has already come a long way in terms of sustainability, we are determined to continue leading the way in this regard.

 Thanks to our dual focus on livestock and arable farming, we are succeeding in closing the cycle of nutrients and organic matter internally or locally.
 As a result, we are practising what is known as circular or closed-loop agriculture, based on the principle that the nutrients and organic matter that disappear from an area as a result of agricultural activities must be restored.
 Available biomass is used as optimally as possible, whereby residual flows from one chain are the raw materials for another.

 We use our own compost (green, fruit & veg or garden), organic manure from our cows or from local pig farmers.
-Conversely, a considerable proportion of the farm’s own arable crops are reserved for the production of cow feed, thereby avoiding having to import soya from overseas to feed our cows.
+Conversely, a considerable proportion of the farm’s own arable crops are reserved for the production of cow feed.
+We strive to minimize our reliance on soy sourced from distant countries to feed our cows.
 This is why feed crops such as grass, beet, maize, cereals and field beans together account for around half of the farm’s available agricultural land.

 However, these are by no means all the efforts we are making to keep our livestock farming more sustainable.
 Audited annually by KoeKompas, we make sure to follow their recommendations on animal health and welfare.

-As with VP Capital‘s other investment domains, agrifood (which includes us at VP Landbouw) is subject to an annual sustainability screening, analysing which areas we can address to reduce any negative impact, along with those where we can increase our positive impact.
+As with VP Capital‘s other fields of investment domains, agrifood (which includes us at VP Landbouw) is subject to an annual sustainability screening, analysing which areas we can address to reduce any negative impact, along with those where we can increase our positive impact.
 The results from this screening, i.e. our Progress Score, are given a score out of 10.
-In 2021, VP Landbouw achieved a score of 6.5/10.
-This score is based on both our ESG and impact scores.
+In 2022, VP Landbouw achieved a score of 7,0/10.
+That score is based on two aspects: an ESG score and an Impact score.

 Areas looked at include animal welfare, biodiversity, greenhouse gas emissions, environmental pollution, fire safety, use of antibiotics and excess manure production.